David Friedman (composer)

-David Allen Friedman (born 1950) is a film and theatre composer, songwriter, author, lyricist and conductor based in New York City.
+David Allen Friedman (born 1950) is an American film and theatre composer, songwriter, author, lyricist and conductor based in New York City.
 He received a 1997 Backstage Bistro Award for Composer of the Year and a 1997 Johnny Mercer Award for Songwriter of the Year, and a Special Lifetime Achievement Award at the 26th Annual MAC Awards.
 His oratorio, King Island Christmas, won a Frederick Loewe Award and Dramatists Guild Award.
 David's musical Desperate Measures won the 2018 Drama Desk Award for Best Music and Best Lyrics (Peter Kellogg) as well as the Outer Critic's Circle Award for Best Off Broadway Musical and the Off Broadway Alliance Award for Best Musical.

 Career

 Original songs

 Friedman's original songs include "Listen to My Heart", "Help Is On the Way", "We Can Be Kind", "We Live on Borrowed Time", "I'll Be Here With You", "Just in Time for Christmas" (with David Zippel), and "My Simple Christmas Wish".
 In January 2003, Friedman published the music book Listen to My Heart: The Songs of David Friedman through his publishing firm Midder Music.
 The book features 63 Friedman songs, including "Listen to My Heart", "We Live On Borrowed Time", "We Can Be Kind", "Help is on the Way", "Your Love", "Trust the Wind", "My Simple Christmas Wish", and "I'll Be Here With You".
 Following upon the book, Friedman in October 2003 debuted his musical review by the same name.